phananh1010/download-equirectangular-youtube-video/README.md

 More detail [here](https://github.com/ytdl-org/youtube-dl/issues/15267)
 -->

-# How to convert stereoscopic 360-degree video to monoscopic
+# Convert stereoscopic 360-degree video to monoscopic
 Sometime, a video is in stereoscopic format.
 The equirectangular frames show two similar parts on top of each other like this:
 ![Stereoscopic](https://github.com/phananh1010/download-highres-youtubevid/blob/master/moose_stereoscopic.jpg?raw=true)